WMG: Epic Rap Battles of History

 - Confirmed; he went up against Leonidas, to many a fanboy's delight.

-- Come on.
-It's easily the most requested match since the series began.
+- It's easily the most requested match since the series began.
 Why not turn it into the Season Finale?

 - Probably Jossed by Nice Peter on his channel, where he said he didn't ever want to do an Obama vs. Osama fight, because he felt uncomfortable joking about Osama Bin Laden.
 He did, however, express interest in Obama vs. George Washington.